60s & 70s A-Z Punk & New Wave A-Z Compilations Record Labels

 [from the insert with Paul Brady's solo debut LP]

-Apart from doubts over it's existence, it's also unclear whether it was released under the name The Inmates or their new moniker The Kult, which the band was using by April 1965.
+Apart from doubts over it's existence, it's also unclear whether it was to be released under the name The Inmates or (more likely) their new moniker The Kult, which the band was using by April 1965.
 This is borne out by the Apollo advert pictured above which is dated 24 April 1965.
-Jackie McAuley left Them in April 1965 and recalls spending most of the rest of that year in Dublin with a band called The Kult.
-It may be his arrival precipitated the name change.
-The lineup he recalls was Bonass, Brady, Pennefeather and McAuley (guitar), so either he played bass or he's forgotten Pete Williams and the band was a quintet during his tenure.
-They split at the end of 1965.
+Paul Brady left the band around this time.

 A new Inmates appears to have been active in 1966-67.
 This Inmates Mark II contained mostly new members, in fact the only original Inmate appears to have been Pete Williams.
 I cannot be sure about this as I do not have the full lineup details.
 At some point this band became confused with the UK group The Kult who recorded a much sought after late psych single "No Home Today" / "Mister Number One" for CBS Records in 1969.
 This link has appeared in print in various sources but is almost certainly incorrect, the confusion probably arising from the reluctance of Pete Williams to use his surname (the UK Kult were led by one Pete O'Driscoll) and rumours of the band moving to London, a common enough claim back then.
 If anyone has any more details about this 1966-67 period, please get in touch.